top of page

 • Splitting Leaves: A natural occurrence due to airflow or age; no intervention needed.

 • Root Rot: Prevent by using a pot with drainage holes and avoiding overwatering.
-If detected, trim away affected roots and repot in fresh soil.
+If detected, trim affected roots and repot in fresh soil.

 • Brown Spots: Caused by inconsistent watering or excessive direct sunlight.
-Adjust care to resolve.

 • Drooping Leaves: May indicate under-watering or stress from drafts or temperature fluctuations.
-Adjust conditions to revive the plant.

 Additional Tips for Thriving Growth